aaron-vong/Senior-Project/README.md

+## SignFlow
-## SignFlow is an interactive web application designed to help users learn the American Sign Language (ASL) alphabet in a fun and engaging way.
+SignFlow is an interactive web application designed to help users learn the American Sign Language (ASL) alphabet in a fun and engaging way.
 The app provides two main modes:

 ## Learn Mode – Offers a visual guide to each letter of the ASL alphabet with helpful tips.